 Elisa Giardina Papa

-Thick, long ceramic braids grow out of the exhibition walls and video screens, while whimsical, wearable duck feet lay upon the ground, waiting for visitors to step into them.
-The artworks are inspired by Sicilian myth and tradition, particularly that of the enigmatic figure, donne di fora, a magical healer defiant of simple categorizations, known for embodying opposing qualities like the feminine and masculine, the human and animal and the benevolent and vengeful.
-In folklore, her healing rituals alleviate u Scantu, the Sicilian word for fear.
-Following her visits, her patients awaken with monstrous feet or braids so long they flow out of the window.
-The exhibition also introduces a series of ceramic lemons, nodding to another Sicilian tradition.
-Deviating from traditional ceramic fruit centerpieces, Elisa Giardina Papa’s lemons are decaying, symbolizing the evolution of myths and the malleability of stories over time.
+Thick, long ceramic braids grow out of the exhibition walls and video screens, while whimsical, wearable duck feet lay upon the ground, waiting for a visitor to step into them.
+The artworks are inspired by Sicilian myth and tradition, particularly that of the enigmatic “donne di fora.”
+Heretical and magical healers defiant of simple categorizations, they were known for embodying opposing qualities like the feminine and masculine, human and animal, benevolent and vengeful.
+In Mediterranean oral culture, their healing rituals alleviate “u scantu” – the Sicilian word for fear – following their visits, however, the patients could awaken with monstrous feet or long disorderly braids.